sarahm-nz/pixelpress-cms/README.md

 ### Deployment

 The easiest way to deploy your project is to use [Payload Cloud](https://payloadcms.com/new/import), a one-click hosting solution to deploy production-ready instances of your Payload apps directly from your GitHub repo.
 You can also deploy your app manually, check out the [deployment documentation](https://payloadcms.com/docs/production/deployment) for full details.

+## Payload Secret

+The Payload scret is used to encrypt the JWT token.
+It is set up as follows:
+PAYLOAD_SECRET=a4s8as4tgreg489sdf156s8dfq4481

 ## Questions